Environmental and Occupational Research

 - Ka-Na Xiong

 - Julie Xiong

 - Victoria Churchill-Hinton

 Dr. Brad Upham, Department of Pediatrics and Human Development, Michigan State University, East Lansing, MI

-Dr. Christopher Evans, Department of Medicine, Division of Pulmonary Sciences, University of Colorado Denver, Aurora, CO
+Dr. Nichole Reisdorph, Department of Pharmaceutical Sciences and Director of Mass Spectrometry Core, University of Colorado Denver, Aurora, CO

 Dr. Seyed Javad Moghaddam, Department of Pulmonary Medicine, M.D.
 Anderson Cancer Center, Houston, TX

 Dr. Linda Sargent, Molecular Genetics Laboratory, National Institute for Occupational Safety and Health, Morgantown, West Virginia (retired)

 Drs.
 Steven Kleeberger and Hye Youn Cho, Laboratory of Respiratory Biology, Environmental Genetics Group, National Institute of Environmental Health Sciences, RTP, NC